31 May 2024

 Outside the stadium after the match I was so happy that I almost wept.
 Instead I composed myself and called the missus.
 It was such a grand day that I had to share it with the love of my life.

 I had worried far too much about getting to the stadium.
 And needlessly.
 It was as easy as it looked.
-Fifteen minute bus ride than an eight minute walk.
+Fifteen minute bus ride then an eight minute walk.
 All straight forward.
 I was there ridiculously early (somewhat by design) and started by popping into the Armory, Arsenal’s superstore, to buy some goodies — for myself.
 I could have spent much more than the seventy pounds our account was reduced by.
 Most important I got a new Arsenal scarf.
 Scarves are de rigueur among footie fans and have been for many decades.
-I left mine at home, it’s getting on in years.
+I'd left mine at home, it’s getting on in years.

 My ticket had been purchased through the good folks at Champions Travel which means I paid a small fortune but got to seat in the club level among all the posh people.
 I note how especially nice all the employees are when you’re among the monied.
 Wasn’t going to fight the class war today, I excepted their deference.
 The ticket came with a meal.
 My choice was a Thai dish of glazed prawns.
 Yummy.